rsmith-nl/calculix-build-pastix/README.md

 So that is the version I'm using.

-All the distribution files of known working versions are stored in `distfiles`.
+All the distribution files of known working versions are stored in `distfiles` directory.
+The `patches` directory contains some patches to fix warnings and errors.
+The patches for spooles are mostly from the FreeBSD ports tree, although I've added a couple of my own.
+One of the patches for `ccx` was borrowed from the Arch Linux repo.
+Most of the other patches are my work.

+## License

+The files in `distfiles` are under their respective licences.
+The materials that I wrote are hereby placed in the public domain.

-## Prequisites
+## Prerequisites

-The first prequisite is a UNIX-like operating system.
+The first prerequisite is a UNIX-like operating system.
 These instructions are geared towards building CalculiX on a FreeBSD UNIX workstation.
 They can probably be used with some modifications on a Linux machine.
-Personally I don't use ms-windows, and since that OS lacks basically all the tools needed, these scripts won't help you.
+Personally I don't use ms-windows, and since that OS lacks basically all the tools needed, these scripts won't work there as-is.

-The second prequisite is a development environment.
+The second prerequisite is a development environment.
 More specifically;

 * GNU make (called `gmake` on FreeBSD, usually `make` on Linux)
 * A Fortran compiler.
-Here `gfortran13` is used.
+Here GNU fortran in the form of `gfortran13` is used.
   (On Linux it's probably just called `gfortran`)
 * A C compiler.
 Here `gcc13` is used. (or `gcc` on Linux)
 * GNU autotools/automake/libtool
 * cmake